Skip to content

 static_assert((isq::height(1.5 * m) -= 1 * m) == isq::height(0.5 * m));

-If we break those rules, the following code will not compile:
+If we will break typical library's convertibility rules, the following code will not compile:

-1. The floating-point to integral representation type is considered narrowing.
+1. Conversion of the floating-point to integral representation type is considered narrowing.

 2. Conversion of quantity with integral representation type from a unit of a higher resolution to the one with a lower resolution is considered narrowing.